 By the time girls turn seven (maybe even before), their clothing options turn from cute and frilly to somewhat more sleek and racy.
 How do you help your child make good clothing choices at that stage amid dwindling modest options when you’ve effectively taught her that modesty doesn’t matter?
 Because of cultural norms and clothing choices, you are going to have to fight this battle anyway.
 Do you want to fight it against your child or with her by your side?

-Popular Catholic singer-songwriter Jackie Francois recently contributed a post at LifeTeen.com titled The Bikini Battle: Sexy Vs. Beautiful (click here for full article — it’s a terrific read).
-In her post, Jackie advocates that women should ditch the bikinis in favor of a more modest choice in swimwear.
+Popular Catholic singer-songwriter Jackie Francois weighed in on this topic over at LifeTeen.com.
+Jackie advocates that women should ditch the bikinis in favor of a more modest choice in swimwear.
 In defense of her position, she pulled out that good ol’ Catechism.
 Here’s the part that really caught my attention (emphasis mine):

 … Modesty protects the intimate center of the person.
 It means refusing to unveil what should remain hidden.
 It is ordered to chastity to whose sensitivity it bears witness.
 It guides how one looks at others and behaves toward them in conformity with the dignity of persons and their solidarity … (CCC 2521-2523)